arav-ind/react-svgmap-japan/README.md

 # React SVG Map Japan

 This package generates an interactive SVG map of Japan.
 It allows users to highlight states on hover and retrieve the value of the selected state.
-The map includes all states and union territories of Japan.
+The map includes all prefectures of Japan.

 ![Japan Map](./svgmap.gif)